harris-chris/euismod/README.md

 val moarOranges = numbersOfFruitIIntendToBuy.setLoc(("2020-01-02", "Orange"), 30)
 // addition is handled automatically... val doubleThatFruitOrder = numbersOfFruitIIntendToBuy + numbersOfFruitIIntendToBuy
-// but in a DataType-aware way; the following will produce a compile error val dontMixYourUnits = numbersOfFruitIIntendToBuy + gramsOfPowdersIAlsoWillBuy
+// but in a UnitType-aware way; the following will produce a compile error val neverMixYourUnits = numbersOfFruitIIntendToBuy + gramsOfPowdersIAlsoWillBuy
 // thanks to the marvels of typing, arithmetic between array types can be handled automatically trait Euros extends UnitType { type ElemT = Double }
 case class SingleIndexedList[T <: UnitType, Idx0](